Renovation

 What is the difference between annual repairs and modernisation?

-In Finland, real estate and housing share renovations are divided into annual repairs and modernisations for taxation purposes.
+In Finland, renovations are classified into two main categories for taxation purposes: annual repairs and modernisations for taxation purposes.
 Annual repairs refer to all renovation work performed in order to update the general appearance of the building or apartment or, for example, replacing or improving outdated permanent fixtures.

 When renovating your own home, you can claim any work done as a tax credit for household expenses